curl/everything-curl/http-redirects.md

 ## Redirecting to other host names

-When you use curl you may provide credentials like user namd and password for a particular site, but since a HTTP redirect might very well move away to a different host curl limits what it sends away to other hosts than the original within the same "transfer".
+When you use curl you may provide credentials like user name and password for a particular site, but since a HTTP redirect might very well move away to a different host curl limits what it sends away to other hosts than the original within the same "transfer".